 DIV 3069.
 Theories of Personality.
 This seminar explores the complicated relationship between psychological and religious understandings of the person.
 It hopes to familiarize persons with the theories of major psychologists and scholars of theology and religion, position them within a broader cultural and ethical/religious framework, and provide critical tools of analysis in assessing and using them to understand ourselves and others.
 The class reading is arranged to trace some of the (mostly one-way) interactions between psychology and theology.
-[3] Ms. Miller-McLemore

-DIV 3070.
-Religion, Gender, Sexuality, and the Family: Challenges in Care and Counseling.
-Addresses such issues as divorce, custody, blended families, reproductive issues, infidelity and adultery, unpaid labor in the household, rape, incest, domestic violence, and coming out.
+[3] Ms. Miller-McLemore blended families, reproductive issues, infidelity and adultery, unpaid labor in the household, rape, incest, domestic violence, and coming out.
 The class will focus on the delivery of pastoral care and counseling to these issues and will also address the utilization of community resources to facilitate further care.
-The course's design seeks to equip those who intend to be front-line care providers; an introductory course in pastoral care is prerequisite unless approval is given by the instructor.
+The course's design seeks to equip those who intend to be front-line care providers; an introductory course in pastoral care is a prerequisite unless approval is given by the instructor.
 [3] Ms. Flesberg